VIDEO: Off-duty Bullard police officers working security at Times Square Grand Slam force Black teen to ground

 Because the teen involved was a minor, this footage will not be released without the consent of the parents.

+In an official statement provided to the Tyler Paper Tuesday evening, Times Square Grand Slam said it was opened "to provide a premier family friendly experience."

-Times Square Grand Slam said they will continue to maintain a "safe, family friendly atmosphere for our guests and team members," and that "all questions about this isolated incident will be referred to the Bullard Police Department."
+"We are committed to maintaining a safe, family friendly atmosphere for our guests and have paid security contractors on site to keep our patrons and team members safe," the statement reads.
+"At entrances, we have our code of conduct posted that will be followed by everyone."

-The Bullard Police Department confirmed earlier this afternoon that off-duty officers were present at the movie theater and entertainment complex, located on South Broadway Avenue, on Saturday evening.
+The Bullard Police Department confirmed on Tuesday afternoon that off-duty officers were present at the movie theater and entertainment complex, located on South Broadway Avenue, on Saturday evening.

-Both police and city of Bullard officials said they are reviewing footage from Saturday evening and are conducting an internal investigation, but declined to comment further at this time.
+Both police and city of Bullard officials said they are reviewing footage from the incident and are conducting an internal investigation, but declined to comment further at this time.

 According to officials with the city of Tyler, off-duty officers are, in general, permitted to wear their uniforms when working security, but if an arrest is to be made, on-duty officers from the local jurisdiction must be called in.
 The Tyler Police Department confirms they had no involvement in the incident and that dispatch was not called to the Grand Slam address, according to Public Information Officer Andy Erbaugh.